FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

-# Tutorial - Proxy Interaction Basics
+# Tutorial - Command Local

-This tutorial will introduce commanding a local Faraday device using the Proxy server interface.
+This tutorial will introduce how to command a local (USB-UART) Faraday device using the Proxy server interface.
 Several key commands are used although many more exist within the FardayCommands module.

-To clarify the tutorials subjects covered in detail in prior tutorials are not overviewed in the tutorials that follow (i.e. Imports or initializing proxy tool modules).

 The example tutorial code focuses on how to:

 * Send local device GPIO commands (LEDs)
 * Send an "ECHO" command that echos UART payload data back to the host computer

-> NOTE: All commands are checked for corruption by the CC430 prior to accepting them but they are not currently acknowledged or garenteed to be received.
+> NOTE: All commands are checked for corruption by the CC430 prior to execution but they are not currently acknowledged or garenteed to be received.

+### Prerequisites
+* Properly configured and connected proxy
+  * Single Faraday

 #Running The Tutorial Example Script

-## Start The Proxy Interface

-Following the [Configuring Proxy](../../0-Welcome_To_Faraday/Configuring_Proxy/) tutorial configure, start, and ensure a successful connection to a locally (USB) connected Faraday digital radio.
+## Configuration

+* Open `configuration-template.ini` with a text editor
+* Update `CALLSIGN` Replace ```REPLACEME``` to match the callsign of the Faraday unit **as assigned** in proxy
+* Update `NODEID` to match the callsign node ID of the Faraday unit **as assigned** in proxy
+* Save the file as `configuration.ini`

 ## Tutorial Output Examples